-Search Console: Data Studio template to run a risk-free analysis
+Search Console: Looker Studio template to run a full analysis

 We often get wrong when analysing lots of information from the same angle.
 The first data that Search Console gives falls in this case.
 How many charts are shared on Twitter or elsewhere where the curves are rising?
 A fortiori, we never know what is behind these curves.